geoctrl/modal/readme.md

 ### Modularity

+**Problem**: Angular-Bootstrap's modal is messy.
+Developers are required to use a controller/template system, which means if you want to modularize your component to be used in a modal (using a directive), you'd have to pass data through the modal `resolve`, include it in the controller `$scope`, then pass each variable into attributes on the directive element, and lastly, you'll need to handle them all again in the directive.
+Also, if you want to store your controller/template elsewhere and pass references in, the two aren't inherently paired (unlike directives).

-**Problem**: Bootstrap uses a controller/template setup that requires separate dependencies to be setup and stored.
+It uses a controller/template setup that requires separate dependencies to be setup and stored.
 The issue with this is that the controller and the template are not inherently paired.
-You're required to tell the modal service what controller and what template to use.
+You're required to tell the modal service what controller and what template to use. **Messy.**

 **Solution**: This component uses directives instead.
-You explicitly declare the directive name, and the component is compiled inside the modal.
+You explicitly declare the directive name, and the component is compiled inside the modal:

+    tsModalService.open({
+      directive: 'directive-name'
+    });

 ### Animation